-This then gets carried onto the workplace and it usually does no good for anyone.
+This then gets carried into the workplace, and it usually does no good for anyone.

-I started as fun and outgoing to getting overwhelmed to eventually blowing up like a bomb.
+I started as fun and outgoing, going from getting overwhelmed to eventually blowing up like a bomb.

-Working with others is not the best idea when it comes to dealing with a stressful environment and I still can’t find the solution for that.
+Working with others is not the best idea when it comes to dealing with a stressful environment, and I still can’t find a solution for that.

 This is also the same reason why I can create a list of the best jobs for depressed people.